 After your outsourcing vendor has fulfilled Preparation and Screening stages, he definitely has to ask his recruiters to speak with selected candidates over phone/Skype to check:

-- Candidate’s adequateness, personal qualities and motivation.
+- candidate’s adequateness, personal qualities and motivation

-- Possible terms of the start.
+- terms of start

-- Preliminary level of requested salary.
+- introductory level of requested salary

-The main goal is to make sure that the candidate is fully suitable for your requirements for the project or at least he (she) has the good potentiality to improve required skills in the shortest period.
+The principal goal is to make sure that the candidate is fully suitable for your requirements for the project or at least he (she) has the good potentiality to improve required skills in the shortest period.

 To make the process more effective and less time consuming for our client we use 2 steps of technical interview scenario:

-- First step - all the actions being fulfilled on outsource Executor side (on our side), such as seeking for people, screening them, preliminary and technical interviewing.
+- First step - all the actions being fulfilled on the outsource Executor side (on our side), such as seeking for people, screening them, preliminary and technical interviewing.

 - Second and final step is done by our client, who receives just A FEW best candidates from tens screened and who can carry out full technical (based on results of the first step) or just general interview (checking some critical things like a degree of matching with the team on client’s side, communication abilities, level of English etc.).